 DragonBird Theatre was created in February 2012 by Tilly Langdon and Lotte Nørgaard.
 Both Drama teachers and performers, they wanted to create a theatrical experience for very young children that would instil a love for theatre, engage the imagination, boost motor and language skills and support physical and emotional development.
-Both feel that the key to the above objectives is creative play between parents/carers and their children.
+Both feel that the key is creative play between parents/carers and their children.

 Co-founder and Artistic Director

-Making theatre that speaks to a six month year old, a six year old and a sixty year old is now my vocation and frankly, I love it.
+Making theatre that speaks to a six month year old, a six year old and a sixty year old is now my vocation and ...
+I love it.

-After spending a childhood split between Denmark and Cornwall, Lotte went on to complete BA in Theatre at Dartington College of Arts.
-She has since worked in TV, film and radio, on set and in production and has toured with several theatre companies.
-An eight month theatre in education tour inspired Lotte to study for a PGCE, going on to teach BTEC theatre at the City of Bristol College for eight years.
+After spending a childhood split between Denmark and Cornwall, I went on to complete BA in Theatre at Dartington College of Arts.
+I have since worked in TV, film and radio, on set and in production and have toured with several theatre companies.
+An eight month theatre in education tour inspired me to study for a PGCE, going on to teach BTEC theatre at the City of Bristol College for eight years.